fmhun/livemium/README.md

 	$ livemium watch [titanium/project/path] -p 8160

-The `p` option is the port number your server will listen to.
+The `-p` option is the port number your server will listen to.

 #Contribute